 - The best order to watch the Marvel Cinematic Universe

-Devised as a side-character in Batman: The Animated Series, no one could have predicted that Harley Quinn would become one of DC’s most recognizable characters.
-As a quirky sidekick and lover to the Joker, she’s a controversial character whose role means different things to different people.
-To some she’s just a sexy pin-up; to others she’s a sensitive portrayal of mental illness and survival in an abusive relationship.
-Her star power is such that when Suicide Squad came out last year, she became the main selling point of an otherwise disappointing movie.
-She’s basically DC’s Deadpool: a queer and unpredictable antihero with a weird sense of humor and a dark past.
+Harley Quinn was originally intended to be a side-character in Batman: The Animated Series.
+No one could have predicted that she would become one of DC’s most recognizable characters.
+As a quirky sidekick and Joker’s lover, she’s a controversial character whose role means different things to different people.
+To some she’s just a sexy pin-up; to others, she’s a sensitive portrayal of mental illness and survival in an abusive relationship.
+Her star power shone when she became the main selling point of the otherwise disappointing Suicide Squad.
+She’s basically DC’s Deadpool: a queer and unpredictable anti-hero with a weird sense of humor and a dark past.

 Ororo Munroe is a queen, a weather goddess, and a mutant leader.
 She’s also unequivocally cool, from her punk look in the ’80s to her badass lightning powers.
-While Storm doesn’t have as many solo comics as she should (and wasn’t treated very well by the movie franchise), she remains one of the most beloved X-Men characters.
-Along with all her adventures as a member and leader of X-Men teams, she also has an epic romance with Black Panther, the superhero king of Wakanda.
+Storm doesn’t have as many solo comics as she should (and wasn’t treated very well by the movie franchise).
+Even so, she remains one of the most beloved X-Men characters.
+She’s had some solid adventures as a member and leader of X-Men teams.
+And of course, there’s that epic romance with Black Panther, the superhero king of Wakanda.

 While Marvel leads the field in terms of mainstream superheroines, DC wins in the category of female villains.
 Catwoman and Harley Quinn both enjoy worldwide popularity as engaging, morally ambiguous characters with a wide range of canonical interpretations.
 Originating as a burglar, Catwoman is one of Batman’s most well-known antagonists—as well as being a sometimes love-interest.